How Maintenance Managers Can Successfully Achieve Key Performance Indicators (KPIs)

 Setting KPI targets and monitoring the performance will;

-• increases asset life
+- increase asset life

-• improves labour productivity
+- improve labour productivity

-• reduces costly downtime
+- reduce costly downtime

-• lowers the total cost of maintenance.
+- lower the total cost of maintenance.

-As you can see from this depiction of a KPI dashboard, a simple green, yellow and red system lets you see at a glance which areas are critical and need your urgent attention, and which are currently under control.
+As you can see from this depiction of a KPI dashboard, a simple green, yellow and red system lets you see at a glance which areas are critical and require urgent attention, and which are currently under control.
+It’s important to know this.
+For example, some Service Level Agreements (SLAs) can incur penalties, so you need a clear picture of what is happening.
+With the right KPIs at your disposal, maintenance managers can see through the haze – and the maze – and make confident decisions, rather than educated guesses.

 Examples of maintenance management KPIs

-As you would expect, the KPIs you need could be totally different to those required by maintenance managers or facilities managers in other industries.
+As you would expect, the KPIs you need could be different to those required by maintenance managers or facilities managers in other industries.

 They could span across such aspects as;

-• the number of critical outstanding jobs
+- the number of critical outstanding jobs

-• how many scheduled jobs are overdue
+- how many scheduled jobs are overdue

-• labour utilisation and availability
+- labour utilisation and availability

-• costs/budget analysis
+- costs/budget analysis

-• response times, and more.
+- response times, and more.

 It’s simply a matter of working out what you and your team need.
 For example, your storeman may need KPIs about stock and lead times, while a manager will concentrate on the broad ‘big picture’ KPIs.